 5) Proposed measures to reduce or control environmental health hazards, if any: The amount of ground disturbance will be limited to the amount necessary to conduct the work and the soil will be retained on site.
 There are no additional measures proposed. b.
-Noise 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] Noise sources in this area include truck, car, and rail traffic associated with a maritime port as well as industrial activities present in the general vicinity.
+Noise What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] Noise sources in this area include truck, car, and rail traffic associated with a maritime port as well as industrial activities present in the general vicinity.
 None of these would affect demolition.
 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site. [help] Sources of project noise would include vehicles, heavy equipment, tools, and activity associated with building demolition.
 This would be consistent with typical noise levels in the Port heavy industrial environment.
 Hours of construction operations will be consistent with the City of Tacoma Noise Ordinance.
 3) Proposed measures to reduce or control noise impacts, if any: [help] Project noise is expected to be of the types and levels typical of the busy port heavy industrial environment.
 No impacts are expected and no special measures are proposed.
 8. Land and shoreline use a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe. [help] The property proposed for demolition is currently unoccupied.
 The City of Tacoma indicates that uses at properties adjacent to the demolition site include industrial and commercial business common to the Tacoma tideflats. b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] No, the project site has not been used for working farmlands or working forest lands.
-Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: No.

-c.
-Describe any structures on the site. [help] The building to be demolished is the only structures on the project site.
-Existing curb and foundations from previously demolished structures will be removed to surrounding grade elevation. d.
+1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: c.
+Describe any structures on the site. [help] The two buildings to be demolished are the only structures on the project site. d.
 Will any structures be demolished?
-If so, what? [help] The building and foundations described above will be demolished.
+If so, what? [help] Both buildings described above will be demolished.